 Treasury risk management may be best defined as overseeing a company’s working capital, which includes making strategic plans on the best ways to keep the enterprise solvent.
 This involves monitoring funds to maintain liquidity and lowering the organization’s financial and operational risks.

 As your company’s treasurer, you have a herculean task: to ensure your organization has an appropriate amount of cash to operate seamlessly.
-Acting as an entrusted steward, you add immense value by managing risk, as well as the collection and disbursement of funds.
-When all financial functions are operating in sync, any potential risks are mitigated.

 Avoid Hidden Fault Lines When Implementing Your Treasury Risk Management Strategy

-- Legal – Risk in the business world is difficult to measure, as it can branch out into various categories.
+- Legal – Risk in the business world is challenging to measure, as it can branch out into various categories.
 The most common is litigation risk, especially involving product liability and accidents.
 Additionally, there are contract risks, which could stem from a procurement issue or breach of contract with an employee or vendor.
 It’s critically important to have a plan to manage these legal risks when they arise.

 - Establish Regulation and Compliance Guidelines – As organizations expand their reach nationally or globally, the non-compliance risk grows exponentially.
 Creating a well-articulated policy in the initial stages of business – and that you update and refine regularly – can help you protect your brand.
 For example, one role of the U.S. Securities and Exchange Commission (SEC) is to keep businesses honest.
 As a watchdog, they seek to ensure that investors receive truthful information.
 A business that fails to disclose a cyber breach can be fined millions.
-Guidelines are like guideposts, that will point you in the right direction.
+Guidelines are like guideposts that will point you in the right direction.

-- Fraud Prevention – Hackers and identity thieves never sleep.
+- Prevent Fraud – Hackers and identity thieves never sleep.
 Cybercriminals scour every layer of data, looking for a weak spot to intrude and wreak havoc.
 Organizations can remain vigilant 24/7 by fortifying their data fortresses with digital solutions.
 Instead of managing a financial crisis post-fraud, take action steps before it happens to safeguard your digital vault.

 In today’s increasingly volatile financial environment, treasury risk management is more critical than it was even a decade ago.
-Leveraging technology can help treasurers pinpoint high risk areas and quickly devise corrective actions.
+Leveraging technology can help treasurers pinpoint high-risk areas and quickly devise corrective actions.